 Our faculty, staff, and students are always on the go - and Lu Wolf is tagging along these days!
 Check out photos of Lu's travels near and far with the SSW.

-August 4th-8th brings our Annual Summer Institute on Aging to the Water Tower Campus, led by Dr. Marcia Spira and featuring presenters from various aspects of the field.
-This year's institute will focus on “Therapeutic Interventions for Older Individuals, Couples, Families, and Groups.”
-Attendees may register for all 5 days or attend individual days, and 6 CEU's will be offered each day.
+Our Annual Summer Institute on Aging took place on August 4th-8th at the Water Tower Campus, led by Dr. Marcia Spira and featuring presenters from various aspects of the field.
+This year's institute focused on “Therapeutic Interventions for Older Individuals, Couples, Families, and Groups.”

 Two of our current MSW students, Kathryn Huber and Padraic Stanley, were selected for the Albert Schweitzer Fellowship Program.
 They both have plans to work on healthcare-related projects this upcoming year: Kathryn with Cabrini Green Legal Aid and Padraic with Rincon Family Services.